DIFI-Consortium/DIFI-Certification/DIFI_Validator/readme.md

 Note: This application starts a UDP socket server that listens for DIFI packets from a device, and starts a Flask server that listens for HTTP requests for API endpoints and GUI.
 There are three server deployment options for Flask when building the Docker container:

+1. Using Flask's built-in dev server, this is the simplest but not meant for production
+2. Using a uWSGI server that runs the Flask app
+3. Using a NGINX server proxying to the uWSGI server hosting flask app

 ```bash
 [DEV]